-- (8) A description of any innovative or unique features of each policy form. - (9) State whether the policy is sex-distinct or unisex.
+- (9) State whether the policy is sex-distinct or unisex.
 If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (10) Appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
-This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company. - (11) If the policy is for use with more than one plan, the submission shall include a separate set of uniquely numbered specification pages for each plan being submitted for approval, along with a separate actuarial memorandum for each plan.
-Examples of acceptable plans would include various premium-paying periods, such as 20 pay or Life Paid Up at 65, but would not include a single premium plan, which contains significantly different standard provisions.
+This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company. - (11) If the policy is for use with more than one term plan, the submission shall include a separate set of uniquely numbered specification pages for each term plan being submitted for approval, along with a separate actuarial memorandum for each plan.